Topic: Clarksville City Hall

 Citizens will once again be able to drop by the revenue service windows on the first floor at Clarksville City Hall, One Public Square, from 8:00am to 4:30pm on weekdays to renew or replace their state driver’s license or state identification card.

 Clarksville property tax payments are due by February 28th

-Clarksville, TN – As a convenience for property owners who want to pay their City of Clarksville tax bill in person, the Clarksville Finance and Revenue Department will be open from 8:30am to 12:30pm on Saturdays during the month of February.
+Clarksville, TN – As a convenience for property owners who want to pay their City of Clarksville tax bill in person, the Clarksville Finance and Revenue Department will be open from 8:30am to 12:30pm on Saturday, February 20th and Saturday, February 27th.